mikabohinen/nvim-nix/README.md

 ## Philosophy

 This configuration follows a minimalist approach.
 It embodies the belief that power comes from mastery of core tools, not accumulation of features.
+Every exclusion is intentional.

 ### Core Principles